LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 1. `Spectrum` is a simple array-based spectrum, contating `wavelengths` and `weights`.
 2. `PolySpectrum` is a simple polynomial spectrum, containing `wavelengths` and `coefficients`.

 In general users will not need to intract with the `Spectrum` objects directly, as they are automatically instatiated when creating a `Source` object.
-Lets take a look at the various different `Source` classes implemented in dLux.
+Let's take a look at the various different `Source` classes implemented in dLux.

 1. `PointSource`
 4. `ResolvedSource`